oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 azurefile   Bound    azurefile   5Gi        RWX            azurefile      2d21h
 ```

-Carefully inspect the output and verify it matches the above. `ACCESS MODES`, `CLAIM`, and `STORAGECLASS` are vital.
+> **Note**: Carefully inspect the output and verify it matches the above. `ACCESS MODES`, `CLAIM`, and `STORAGECLASS` are vital.

-## Install WebLogic Operator
+#### Install WebLogic Operator

-The Oracle WebLogic Server Kubernetes Operator (the Operator) is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WebLogic Server instances.
-The WLS operator runs as a Kubernetes pod and stands ready to perform actions related to running WLS on Kubernetes.
+The Oracle WebLogic Server Kubernetes Operator (the operator) is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
+The operator runs as a Kubernetes pod and stands ready to perform actions related to running WLS on Kubernetes.

 Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes applications.
 You have to grant the Helm service account with the `cluster-admin` role with the following command.